-Nicknamed the “Old Dominion” and sometimes the “Mother of Presidents” after the eight U.S. presidents born there, Virginia has much to offer for sight-seeing, history buffs, and outdoor fun at beaches, mountains, and forests.
+Nicknamed the “Old Dominion” and sometimes the “Mother of Presidents” after the eight U.S. presidents born there, Virginia has much to offer for sightseeing, history buffs, and outdoor fun at beaches, mountains, and forests.

-Stories about historic figures, such as those surrounding Pocahontas and Captain John Smith, George Washington’s childhood, or the plantation elite in the slave society of the antebellum period, have created numerous myths of state history.
+Stories about historical figures, such as those surrounding Pocahontas and Captain John Smith, George Washington’s childhood, or the plantation elite in the slave society of the antebellum period, have created numerous myths of state history.

-Head for Chesapeake Bay, or the Blue Ridge Mountains, George Washington’s Boyhood Home, and numerous Civil battlefields.
+Head for the Chesapeake Bay, or the Blue Ridge Mountains, George Washington’s Boyhood Home, and numerous Civil battlefields.
 Explore underground caves or lush green forests or go shopping for unique treasures of another kind.

 Kathy R. Weiser-Alexander

 Virginia Flag – Virginia’s official state flag was adopted in 1861.
 The flag has a deep blue background with a white circle in the center.
 In the center are the words “Virginia” and “Sic Sempter Tyrannis,” which is Latin for “thus always to tyrants.”
 Depicting the state’s motto on the flag is the goddess Virtue holding a sword and a spear, who has defeated a tyrant lying on the ground and holding a chain and a scourge.
 Nearby is the tyrant fallen crown.
 Virtue symbolizes Virginia, and the tyrant represents Britain.
 Red Virginia creepers and green leaves surround the scene.
 A white silk fringe is on the edge farthest from the flagstaff.